 Still, this board remains as popular as ever with longboarders, so it must offer something that is keeping Yocaher boarders happy.

 We are not sure if we would call this a board for “professionals,” especially with the reports of breaking deck boards.
 That doesn’t really add up, so we are not sure what makes this board for professionals.
 But Yocaher’s website says that they stand behind their products 100 percent, which is good to know.
-They also have a cool website, so they will probably be responsive if you were to run into any problems.
+They also have a well-designed website, so they will probably be responsive if you were to run into any problems.

 After checking out a lot of longboards, our favorite is the Playshion Freeride Drop Through Longboard Complete.
 When it comes to the features of a great longboard, this one checks off every box.
 First, it offers a high quality deck with the 8 ply birch maple which gives riders the right mix of strength and flex.
 The design is sleek and stylish, and would likely appeal to lots of riders of any type.
 The trucks and bearings satisfy most riders right out of the box, and it also has great wheels with the SHR 70% rebound.
 We picked this because it is suitable for wide range of riders.